 I remember my reaction to a hospitality industry group that supports small hoteliers when they first put out a warning about website accessibility and compliance.
 They brought in a subject matter expert to talk to the organization’s members.
 I thought to myself, you’ve got to be kidding.
 Sadly, they weren’t kidding as a few of their members had already been slapped with lawsuits.
 Small businesses are squeezed between doing the right thing when given the opportunity, maneuvering through an ever-changing maze of healthcare, employment regulations, tax laws and then this.

 Just last week an elderly lady had pulled into a handicap spot at the grocery store, opened her door and asked if I could have one of the baggers bring her out an electric buggy.
 I said yes and did.
 To me this is the compassionate way we help people.
 Slapping lawsuits on business owners is not.

 I am aware of someone in the hotel business who received a call from someone touting his website compliance services.
 She, like me, wondered if this guy was tied to a law firm and that a lawsuit was forthcoming.
 Within a few weeks, the hotel was served as a lawsuit had been filed.
 Coincidence?
-My gut says when you’re being shopped, screen shots have already been made of your website.
+My gut says when you’re being shopped, screenshots have already been made of your website.
 The phone call is the last step before the templated lawsuit is updated with your company’s name and address.
-Two calls most likely means two lawsuits will land at your door – one from a visually impaired professional plaintiff and another from a wheelchair disable professional plaintiff.
+Two calls most likely mean two lawsuits will land at your door – one from a visually impaired professional plaintiff and another from a wheelchair disabled professional plaintiff.